 In1988 Álvarez produced his own show for Channel 13 and at the end of the decade, he worked in productions such as El Kiosko Budweiser.

 Álvarez is the author of the book, Las Cosas Que Nunca Publique – En Broma y En Serio (Publicaciones Gaviota, 2011), which discusses his first artistic steps as an announcer for the radio station WENA and his encounters with Rafael Hernández Colon, Luis Muñoz Marin, and Pedro Rosselló among others.
 It also includes a gallery of photographs in which Álvarez appears with Jacobo Morales, Mario Moreno “Cantinflas,” José Luis “Chavito” Marrero, Catalino “Tite” Curet Alonso, Awilda Carbia, Pucho Fernandez, and Edith Cabrera among others.
 And, never-before-published poems inspired by Tite Curet Alonso, Filiberto Ojeda Riós, Jose Miguel Agrelot, Pucho Fernández, and Ramon Ortíz del Rivero (“Diplo”), among others.
 The accompanying DVD includes the films Bello Amanecer and Mi Case Con un Cura.

 Álvarez cites his conversion to the gospel of Jesus Christ as one of the most significant moments in his life.
 In the poem, Mi Dos Amores he writes:

 Y a los dos me entrego sin vacilllacion

 Son mi Puerto Rico

-Many of the poems are religious.
-Others are patriotic and/or critical of the colonization of Puerto Rico and its status.
-Also, he advocates for political freedom and the rights of the working class.
+Many of the poems are religious, others are patriotic and, or critical of the colonization of Puerto Rico and its colonial status. Álvarez also advocates for political freedom and the rights of the working class.